apzcn6/DigitalConceptTutorial/README.md

 # How to partition a Hard Drive
 Andrew Ziber<br/>
 This is a tutorial on how to partition a hard drive<br/>
-The target Audience is anyone trying to create a brand new partition on a harddrive installed on their computer.
+The target Audience is anyone trying to create a brand-new partition on a hard drive installed on their computer.
 They should know how to create an image backup and simple windows navigation.

 # Step 1